charliesparky/girl-kickers-ishamel/docs/model_conversion.md

 > [!NOTE]
 > This guide is more specific to Girls' Frontline 2 MMD models.

+## Overview

+MMD models are designed for animation software and need to be adapted to work in Door Kickers 2.
+This process involves:

+1. **Importing and scaling** - MMD models need to be scaled to DK2's 1.9m character height
+2. **Removing the MMD skeleton** - The original bone structure isn't compatible with DK2
+3. **Optimising geometry** - Reducing polygon count for game performance (target: under 44,000 faces)
+4. **Consolidating textures** - Merging multiple MMD textures into a single texture map for DK2
+5. **Re-rigging with DK2 skeleton** - Adding DK2's bone structure and fitting it to the model
+6. **Painting skin weights** - Ensuring the model deforms correctly with the new skeleton
+7. **Exporting** - Converting to KHM format for use in-game

+The entire process typically takes 20-30 minutes per model once you're familiar with the workflow.

 ## Prerequisites

+### Software

 - 3ds Max 2026 (not tested on older versions, but will probably still work)
 - GIMP (or equivalent image editor)

+### 3ds Max Knowledge

+This guide assumes you have basic familiarity with 3ds Max.
+Before starting, you should understand:

+- **Camera navigation** - How to pan, zoom, and rotate the viewport
+- **Object manipulation** - How to move, rotate, and scale objects
+- **Selection** - How to select objects in the viewport and scene hierarchy
+- **Basic UI navigation** - Finding panels, menus, and modifiers

+> [!TIP]
+> If you're new to 3ds Max, search for beginner tutorials on YouTube covering "3ds Max viewport navigation" and "3ds Max basic object manipulation" before proceeding.

 ## Setup